 python3 -m pip install --user --upgrade git+https://github.com/fonttools/fonttools/@feaLib-STAT#egg=fonttools[interpolatable,lxml,plot,symfont,type1,ufo,unicode,woff] git+https://github.com/googlefonts/fontmake afdko psautohint

-3. In FontLab 7, open the 01_export_fontlab_lato.vfpy script.
-Wait until it exports the fonts as DesignSpace + UFO and quits
+tools folder01_export_fontlab_lato.vfpy script.
+Wait until it exports the fonts as DesignSpace + UFO and quitstools folder and run:python3 03_build_lato_fontmake.py

 With python3 03_build_lato_fontmake.py -h you can check additional build options.
 For example, python3 03_build_lato_fontmake.py ttf will only build static TTFs.